VibeCoder01/HouseAndGardenPlantManager/README.md

 | ------- | ----------- |
 | **Weight calibration data** | Displays stored wet and ready-to-water weight values per plant.
 These records are maintained automatically after you run **Plant: Calibrate pot weight**.
 Use the trash icon next to a plant entry to reset its calibration. |

-After updating settings, visit the Today view to verify the hints match your expectations.
+After updating settings, visit the Today's Watering view to verify the hints match your expectations.
 You can tweak individual plants by editing their front matter without changing the global defaults.

 ## Installation